Fishing charters look like a lifestyle play.

 The levers are measurable:

-If a seller cannot show clean booking records and trip level economics, assume the earnings are softer than claimed.
+If a seller cannot show clean booking records and trip level economics, assume the earnings are softer than claimed, and compare against other models like boat hire businesses for sale in Australia to understand how utilisation drives returns.

 Due Diligence Checklist For First Time Buyers